-Configuring your Belkin Wireless G Notebook Card to use Security
+Configuring your Card to use Security

 At this point, you should already have your wireless router (or access point) set to use WPA or WEP.
-In order for you to gain wireless connection, you will need to set your Wireless G Notebook Card to use the same security settings.
+In order for you to gain wireless connection, you must set your N1 Wireless ExpressCard to use the same security settings.